tedle/Maptime-Plugin/README.md

 * custom admin rights using XASECO2 api
 * replace filename storage with map's uid and add commented map name
 * lament usage of XASECO2's xml parser
-* add help message if /limit is used wrong
-* add global chat message when /limit is used
 * add /limit default num to set default time used across maps in game